Auralith

 Sustainability Features

 Sustainability and comfort go hand in hand.
 The needs of a house change over the course of the day and night.
 Automation is key to the comfort and sustainability of the house of the future.
-The traditional forms and uses of the courtyards and screens are enhanced by sensors and motors that adjust them through the day to respond to the sun and wind at a particular moment.
+Traditional forms and uses of the courtyards and screens are enhanced by sensors and motors that adjust them through the day to respond to the sun and wind at a particular moment.

 Construction Innovation

 In collaboration with a leading company in locally sourced 3D printing technologies the production vision leverages robotic construction to reduce labour and accelerate building timelines by merging local, traditional materials with cutting-edge digital fabrication.
 The process begins with site excavation and careful assessment of locally available resources such as gypsum, limestone, and dolomite.
 The materials are sorted, stored on site, then ground and combined with local river sand and water to form a sustainable, high-performance cement mix.
 This mixture is pumped to each robotic station, where it is fused with a polymer additive to create a composite material optimized for 3D printing.
+The site infrastructure is minimally invasive, featuring shipping containers for a control center and charging stations, and a prefabrication area for roof components.

 Central to the design ethos is a commitment to sustainability.
 By diminishing the need for transportation and relying on abundant local resources, embodied carbon is significantly reduced.
 Robotic systems enable precise, rapid construction with minimal human input, aligning with contemporary demands for resilience, adaptability, and low-impact development.
 The project is envisioned as a replicable model for high-performance architecture that is particularly suited to climatically challenging environments.